aderbalfarias/snippet/Random/TechnicalInterview.md

 SQL Profiler is a tool which allows system administrator to monitor events in the SQL server.
 This is mainly used to capture and save data about each event of a file or a table for analysis.

 #### What is recursive stored procedure?
 SQL Server supports recursive stored procedure which calls by itself.
-Recursive stored procedure can be defined as a method of problem solving wherein the solution is arrived repetitively.
+A recursive stored procedure can be defined as a method of problem-solving wherein the solution arrives repetitively.
 It can nest up to 32 levels.
 ```
 CREATE PROCEDURE[dbo].[Fact]
 (